eladshabi/gcp-export-monitoring-data/README.md

 --project - The GCP project id to export the monitoring from.

---filter - The cloud monitoring filter expression link to the filter documentation https://cloud.google.com/monitoring/api/v3/filters
+--filter - The cloud monitoring filter expression.
+Link to the filter documentation https://cloud.google.com/monitoring/api/v3/filters

 --weeks - The number of weeks back to get the metric data, minimum one maximum six.